Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 2. Automatic enrichment.
 Every finding is enriched on intake with CISA KEV status, EPSS score, and threat intelligence feeds.
 No manual CVE lookups.
 No “let me check if this is on the KEV list.”
 The enrichment data is there when the finding arrives.

-3. Asset context.
+3. Asset context drives the evaluation.
 Findings are correlated with the live asset inventory.
 The platform knows which assets are internet-facing, which handle federal data or CUI, and what the blast radius is.
-This context drives the three-dimensional VDR evaluation: exploitability from KEV + EPSS + threat intel, reachability from network context, and Potential Adverse Impact (N1 through N5) from asset criticality.
+That context feeds the three VER determinations: LEV from KEV + EPSS + threat intel, IRV from network exposure, and the PAIN rating (N1 through N5) from asset criticality.

-5. SLA assignment.
-Remediation timelines are set on intake based on the evaluation: Rev5 High/Moderate/Low for traditional programs, baseline-specific VDR SHOULD targets for 20x.
+5. SLAs per certification regime.
+Remediation deadlines are set on intake for each regime the system answers to: the class-and-PAIN-based VDR-TFR-PVR targets for FedRAMP, severity-driven timelines for CMMC.
 Approaching deadlines escalate.
 Breached SLAs get flagged immediately.
-The 192-day accepted vulnerability threshold (VDR-TFR-MAV) is tracked automatically.
-Findings approaching the threshold are surfaced early.
+The 192-day accepted vulnerability threshold (VER-TFR-MAV) is tracked from the evaluation date.
+Findings approaching it are surfaced early.
 When they cross it, the required documentation fires.

 style SCAN fill:#2b5797,stroke:#5b9bd5,color:#fff